IngotGG/iron/docs/README.md

 ## Introduction

-Iron is a opinionated database library for Kotlin that aims to make it easy to interact with databases.
+Iron is an opinionated database library for Kotlin that aims to make it easy to interact with databases.
-It internally wraps over the JDBC API and provides a fluent API for interacting with the database.
+It internally wraps over the JDBC API and Hikari and provides a fluent API for interacting with the database.

 > [!NOTE]
 > Iron is developed by [Ingot](https://ingot.gg), and is designed to be used in a Kotlin environment.
 While